Wellbeing

 Year 12 Leadership positions:

-• House Leaders - Two leaders for each of the Four Houses.Event Leaders - 2 leaders for each of the following categories - Sport, Creative Arts, Mission, Learning.
+Two leaders for each of the following categories - Sport, The Arts, Mission, Learning, Wellbeing

 Junior Leadership Positions: